6 Common Problems with the Toyota Land Cruiser FJ60 (Buyers Guide)

 With any restoration project you’re going to have issues, and the Land Cruiser FJ60 is no different.
 The 2F engine is a excellent engine and will last 300,000 miles with no major issues if taken care of.
-It has a good low end torque; 210 ft-lbs @ 1800 rpm to be exact and 135 @ 3600 RPMs.
+It has good low end torque like any straight 6; 210 ft-lbs @ 1800 rpm to be exact and 135 hp @ 3600 RPMs.
 Basically you can pull just about anything out of the mud, but you'll be left in the dust with a top speed of 65 mph.
 Below is a list of things that are common problems you'll find on an FJ60.
-1. THE CARBURETOR

 Check the front axle for sludge coming out of the knuckles.
+This sludge is caused by axle grease leaking past it's seals.
 It's not a deal beaker, but it would eventually need to be fixed.
 It can cost anywhere between $200 and $600 and requires a lot of labor.
-And if it's a 1981 model check your factory recall HERE for other steering part replacements.
+If your truck is a 1981 model check your factory recall for other steering part replacements.
 BEFORE

 4. STEERING This mostly applied to trucks that have been lifted.
 Lifting a truck past factory height can cause stress on the steering.
-If the truck wobbles (We call it the death wobble) then this could haunt you.
+If the truck wobbles (We call it the death wobble) then something must be done to fix this issue.

 If you're buying a truck over 200k miles then I would suggest a compression check.
 Expect to see 160-165 for a 2F engine in excellent shape; Anything under 120 I would proceed with caution and under 100 is a no go.
-There can't be any variation between 10% from the highest and lowest readings.
-Toyota build a very strong motor so anything under 200k with a good history will most likely not need a compression test.
-Obviously use your common sense here.
-If the truck has been sitting, not kept up and abused then run a test.
+Rule of thumb is there shouldn't be more than can't be 10% variation from the highest and lowest readings.
+Toyota builds a very strong motor, so anything under 200k miles with a good history will most likely not need a compression test.
+If the truck has been sitting, not kept up or abused then run a test regardless of appearance.
 If it has more than a two owner history, run a test.
 Auto Check does a good job at telling you how many people owned the car before you.
 What is a compression test?
-It reveals the condition of your engine's valves, its valve seats, and piston rings and whether these parts are wearing evenly.
-Worn parts inside the engine will drastically effect your engines performance and most of the time would need a complete rebuild.
-6. RUST And yes, it's extremely hard to find an FJ60 that hasn't been affected by rust.
-To find out all the common places FJ60's rust, click the picture below.
+It reveals the condition of your engine's valves, its valve seats, and piston rings and whether these parts have worn evenly.
+Worn parts inside the engine will drastically reduce your engines performance and most of the time will warrant a complete rebuild.

 Thank you for your support.
 If there is something I'm missing or needs to be corrected please send me an email.